lucj/Ansible-DockerEE/configuration/README.md

 $ ansible-playbook -i inventory.ini -k -u root pre-install.yml
 ```

-note: the command above needs the root password, this one will not be used in the deployment steps as the public/private keys of the "deploy" user will be used instead.
+Note: the command above needs the root password.
+If you do not have the root password but have a ssh key instead, run the command as: ```ansible-playbook -i inventory.ini --private-key=PATH_TO_KEY -u root pre-install.yml```.

 Deployment in multiple steps
 ----------------------------